HPInc/hippo/README.md

 hiPPo itself, are returned to the user as a `uint64_t` value.
 HiPPo also provides the `hippo::strerror()` API that will return a human-readable string representation of the last error occurred.

+Please note that `hiPPo` error codes follow the same structure than the original `SoHal` error codes: in the 64 bit error code we include a hash of the original source `.cc` file name and line number where error was generated together with the actual error code.
+This has proven very helpful when debugging.

 ### Source code style guide